itsvetkov1/Sentient-Inbox/docs/response-management.md

 - Format consistency monitoring
 - Delivery success confirmation

 This specification ensures consistent and reliable response management while maintaining system efficiency and accuracy.
-Each component works together to provide professional and accurate email responses while preparing for future enhancements and customization capabilities.
+Each component works together to provide professional and appropriate email responses while preparing for future enhancements and customization capabilities.